zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### See all remotes

+!!!
+Info "Why"
+    - I would like to see which remotes I am pushing to

 ```sh
 git remote -v
 ```

 ### Checking which `.gitignore` is ignoring a file

+!!!
+Info "Why"
-> Assuming there exists file `./path/to/file` that's ignored, how can we know which `.gitignore` is causing it to be excluded from Git?
+    - I would like to know which `.gitignore` is causing a file to be ignored without any obvious reason

 ```sh
 cd `./path/to`;